ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 We base our dataset on three pre-cleaned, high quality data sources, widely utilized in environmental science \cite{PaperUsingEcotox1,PaperUsingEcotox2,BeeToxAI}.
 They vary in their detail, format and provided metadata.

-\textbf{ECOTOX} \cite{ECOTOX} database is maintained by US EPA (United States Environmental Protection Agency) and consists of relatively raw data and experimental measurements.
+\textbf{ECOTOX} \cite{ECOTOX} (\href{https://cfpub.epa.gov/ecotox/}{https://cfpub.epa.gov/ecotox/}) database is maintained by US EPA (United States Environmental Protection Agency) and consists of relatively raw data and experimental measurements.
 For each substance, it typically has many entries from different sources, with varied measurement values, and is the most comprehensive data source for ecotoxicology data.
-However, it provides relatively less structured data than some other databases, and in particular does not contain SMILES strings, typically processed by computational methods, instead relying on CAS (Chemical Abstracts Service) registry numbers.
+However, it contains relatively less structured data than some other databases, and in particular does not provide SMILES strings, typically processed by computational methods.
+Instead, it relies on CAS (Chemical Abstracts Service) registry numbers.
 It is updated quarterly, and we use the version updated on 14th December 2023, which covers almost $1.2$ million measurements and over $13$ thousand chemicals.

-\textbf{Pesticide Properties DataBase (PPDB)} \cite{PPDB} is a database that catalogs defined pesticide chemical entities, i.e. active ingredients, along with their physicochemical properties, ecotoxicological data, environmental fate, and human health impacts.
+\textbf{Pesticide Properties DataBase (PPDB)} \cite{PPDB} (\href{https://sitem.herts.ac.uk/aeru/ppdb/en/index.htm}{https://sitem.herts.ac.uk/aeru/ppdb/en/index.htm}) is a database that catalogs defined pesticide chemical entities, i.e. active ingredients, along with their physicochemical properties, ecotoxicological data, environmental fate, and human health impacts.
 It was created and is maintained by the Agriculture \& Environment Research Unit (AERU) at the University of Hertfordshire.
 PPDB is a crucial source of curated, structured data for analyzing pesticide applications and facilitating risk management.

-\textbf{Bio-Pesticides DataBase (BPDB)}, also curated by the University of Hertfordshire, is our third source.
+\textbf{Bio-Pesticides DataBase (BPDB)} (\href{https://sitem.herts.ac.uk/aeru/bpdb/index.htm}{https://sitem.herts.ac.uk/aeru/bpdb/index.htm}), also curated by the University of Hertfordshire, is our third source.
 It provides detailed information on the properties, efficacy, and application of pesticides originating from natural sources, such as microorganisms, plant extracts, and pheromones.
-BPDB entries typically comprise multiple components and lack a defined active ingredient.
+BPDB entries often comprise multiple components and lack a defined active ingredient.